Social Work Theories

 Cognitive behavioral therapy (CBT)

-CBT integrates cognitive and behavioral theories to address dysfunctional thoughts and behaviors.
-Social workers use CBT to help clients recognize and modify negative thought patterns, promoting positive behavior change.
+CBT integrates cognitive and behavioral theories to address and alter dysfunctional thoughts and behaviors.
+Social workers use CBT techniques such as cognitive restructuring to help clients recognize and modify negative thought patterns, promoting positive behavior change.
+The CBT model combines cognitive theory and behaviorism to create an interconnected model focused on holistic change.

 Crisis intervention model

 The problem-solving model offers a structured approach to addressing client problems by identifying, analyzing, and implementing solutions.
-Social workers guide clients through problem-solving, helping them develop coping strategies and attain their goals.
+Social workers guide clients through the problem-solving process, helping them develop healthier coping mechanisms and strategies to handle future adversity independently.

 Task-centered practice

-Task-centered practice involves breaking down client issues into manageable tasks, focusing on specific goals within a time-limited framework.
+Task-centered practice involves breaking down client issues into manageable tasks, focusing on achieving specific goals within a set time.
 Social workers collaborate with clients to identify achievable objectives and implement strategies to address challenges effectively.

 Importance of Social Work Theories